emilbayes/secure-password/README.md

 settings in your production environment.

 The settings can be easily increased at a later time as hardware most likely improves (Moore's law) and adversaries therefore get more powerful.
-Passwords secured by an older policy will still verify just fine, but you will get get a special return code signalling that you need to rehash the plaintext password according to the updated policy.
-In contrast to other modules, this module will not increase these settings automatically according to some formula as this can have ill effects on services that are not carefully monitored.
+If a hash is attempted verified with weaker parameters than your current settings, you get a special return code signalling that you need to rehash the plaintext password according to the updated policy.
+In contrast to other modules, this module will not increase these settings automatically as this can have ill effects on services that are not carefully monitored.

 ### `pwd.hash(password, function (err, hash) {})`

 Takes Buffer `password` and hashes it.
+You can call `cancel` to abort the hashing.

 The hashing is done by a seperate worker as to not block the event loop, so normal execution and I/O can continue.
 The callback is invoked with a potential error, or the Buffer `hash`.

-`password` must be a Buffer of length `SecurePassword.PASSWORD_BYTES_MIN` - `SecurePassword.PASSWORD_BYTES_MAX`.
+* `password` must be a Buffer of length `SecurePassword.PASSWORD_BYTES_MIN` - `SecurePassword.PASSWORD_BYTES_MAX`.
-`hash` will be a Buffer of length `SecurePassword.HASH_BYTES`.
+* `hash` will be a Buffer of length `SecurePassword.HASH_BYTES`.

 ### `var hash = pwd.hashSync(password)`